amorist/awesome/README.md

 - [tidwall/gjson](https://github.com/tidwall/gjson) - Get JSON values quickly - JSON parser for Go
 - [AplaProject/go-apla](https://github.com/AplaProject/go-apla) - A blockchain platform with a simplified programming language
 - [kubernetes/minikube](https://github.com/kubernetes/minikube) - Run Kubernetes locally
-- [txthinking/brook](https://github.com/txthinking/brook) - Brook is a cross-platform strong encryption and not detectable proxy.
-Zero-Configuration.
-Brook 是一个跨平台的强加密无特征的代理软件. 零配置.
+- [txthinking/brook](https://github.com/txthinking/brook) - A cross-platform network tool designed for developers. 一个为开发者设计的跨平台网络工具.
 - [go-chassis/go-chassis](https://github.com/go-chassis/go-chassis) - a microservice framework for rapid development of micro services in Go with rich eco-system
 - [asticode/go-astibob](https://github.com/asticode/go-astibob) - Golang framework to build an AI that can understand and speak back to you, and everything else you want
 - [nosequeldeebee/blockchain-tutorial](https://github.com/nosequeldeebee/blockchain-tutorial) - Write and publish your own blockchain in less than 200 lines of Go